 - Next add the gel.

 - I used hot glue to glue the top on.
 Then more on the outside to seal it, and wrapped it in tape.
 Be careful some bottles are so thin that they will melt with hot glue on contact.
-If you are worried consider using crazy glue.
-Whether you are using hot or crazy glue should be done by adults only.
+If worried, consider using crazy glue.
+Whether you are using hot or crazy glue, this step should be done by adults only.

 - Cut a small piece of rainbow ribbon and glue it on.